 Start by contacting the insurance carrier directly.
 They know their coverage rules best.
 If you enrolled in a Bronze, Bronze Plus, or Silver medical coverage level, check out the HSA User's Guide (PDF) for additional contacts during the year.
 Contact a Health Pro Have questions about your claims or coverage?
 Start by contacting your insurance carrier directly.
-They know their coverage rules best and have the final say on all claims and billing disputes.
+They know their coverage rules best and have the final say on all claims and billing questions.
 Sometimes you need more help than your insurance carrier can provide.
-If you have a billing issue, such as your provider charging you more than the amount your EOB says you owe, or you believe your plan covers more than what your Explanation of Benefits (EOB) shows, Alight Advocacy Services is available.
-Alight Health Pros are experts in handling claims and billing disputes and can work with you on your behalf to resolve issues.
+If you have a billing issue, such as your provider charging you more than the amount your Explanation of Benefits (EOB) says you owe, or you believe your plan covers more than what your EOB shows, Alight Advocacy Services is available.
+Alight Health Pros are experts in handling and resolving your claims and billing issues.
 Find more information about Health Pros here.
-If you aren't satisfied with the resolution of a claim or billing dispute, you can file an appeal through your insurance carrier, who will be able to direct you through that process.
-Aon doesn't have any influence on the outcome.
-The insurance carrier-not Aon-is responsible for the cost of claims.
+If you aren't satisfied with the resolution, you can file an appeal through your insurance carrier, who will be able to direct you through that process.
 Have a large provider bill?
 Bill negotiation services may be able to save you 20% or more.
 Questions?

 Don't worry.
 You have backups.
 When you face a billing issue: - 1.
 Start with your insurance carrier. - 2.
 Email a Health Pro at AlightHealthPro@alight.com or call 1.866.300.6530 if you need help. - 3.
 File an appeal if you're unhappy with the final outcome.
 Get the Answers Have a question?
 We've got you covered.

 Start with the Frequently Asked Questions (PDF).

 Wondering what something means?
 Check out the Glossary.

 Just want to talk to a real person?
 No sweat!
 Here's who to contact.

+Glossary

-Glossary Wondering what a term means?
+Wondering what a term means?
 Find it here!